The Whole You

 Caregiver Support Groups

 Companionship/friendly visitors (virtual support while pandemic restrictions are in place)

 Small grants to help with non-medical needs

 * During the pandemic, CaringMatters' trained volunteers provide social and emotional support and virtual companionship, staying connected through frequent phone calls, notes, cards, text, email and video calls.
 These important interactions offer reassurances that they are not alone as they face their health challenges.

 "We had some very different challenges - non-medical - my elderly mom did not have internet or a smartphone and was living alone.
 She needed help with meals.
-Eva went out of her way and thought out of the box during the holidays.
-She took the time to help my mom during Thanksgiving when she should've been with her family." - The Whole You Client Family Member
+CaringMatters' staff went out of their way and thought out of the box during the holidays.
+They took the time to help my mom during Thanksgiving when they should've been with their families." - The Whole You Client Family Member

 "I'm still learning, trying to figure out everything, and sometimes it can get a little overwhelming.
 But with Eva's help everything is a little easier." - The Whole You Client